mapero/esphome-hcpbridge/README.md

 The component provides a cover component to control the garage door.

-### Switch
+### Light

-The component provides a switch component to turn the light off and on.
+The component provides a Light component to turn the light off and on.

+### Additional Components

+Using templates you can also add additional components see example_hcpbridge.yaml

 ### Services